hirokoymj/gcp-study-note/PCB/Exam-topic/README.md

 - B. Check whether your service account has cloudsql.instances.connect permission.
 - C. Enable the Cloud SQL Admin API.
 - D. Ensure that you are using an external (public) IP address interface.

+Your company is shutting down their data center and migrating several MySQL and PostgreSQL databases to Google Cloud.
+Your database operations team is severely constrained by ongoing production releases and the lack of capacity for additional on-premises backups.
+You want to ensure that the scheduled migrations happen with minimal downtime and that the Google Cloud databases stay in sync with the on-premises data changes until the applications can cut over.
+What should you do?
+(Choose two.)

+- A. Use an external read replica to migrate the databases to Cloud SQL.
+- B. Use a read replica to migrate the databases to Cloud SQL.
+- C. Use Database Migration Service to migrate the databases to Cloud SQL.
+- D. Use a cross-region read replica to migrate the databases to Cloud SQL.
+- E. Use replication from an external server to migrate the databases to Cloud SQL.